jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - Skógur purchases some sweet sandals for 2 GP to cover up his nasty feetscicles.

 ### Executioners Run - The Runnining
-- Belym tells the crew that their Husband (Draza) wasn't guilty of stealing but was wrongly accused and put into Executioners Run against Velociraptors (Deinonychus) Jurassic Park style.
+- Belym tells the crew that their Husband (Draza) wasn't guilty of stealing but was wrongly accused and put into Executioners Run against Velociraptors or as they are called in game, [Deinonychus](https://forgottenrealms.fandom.com/wiki/Deinonychus) Jurassic Park style.
   - Only have 25 SP to offer like a peasant so we don't accept the payment to save him.
 - 2 Deinonychus in the pit with 3 people attempting to making it across.
 - Get Draza out of the pit by using Pan's whip-it-good skills.